 Me, I have a gang.
 Not a big gang, mind you, though the name itself would suggest that.
 No, it’s a small gang; sort of a gang of two.
 But between us, we’ve weathered births, adoptions, divorce, and heartbreaking death; life at its best and worst; while helping raise each other’s kids.
 They say it takes a village.
 My family was my village, but she is my person.
 She knows my darkest secrets, and I hers.
 After more than 30 years, I’ve learned that she will caveat to the point where I often just make a quick mental note where she started so I can get her back on track when needed.
 We’ll run the gamut of raucous laughter to silent sniffles, each of us knowing what the other one needs at any particular time.
 We will challenge each other, make us face our fears, always offer support and of course unconditional love.
 We can go for months on end and not talk with each other outside of maybe a text or two saying, ‘Hey, I’m still here, are you?’
 And then out of the blue one of us calls the other, and we’re on the phone for hours asking about family and friends, the fun and the not-so-much-fun that’s been going on since we last spoke.

 We are pretty much total opposites in many ways; it’s really a wonder we clicked as we did.
 And while we are the same age, she grew up in a very dysfunctional family of five where all the kids (three boys, two girls) had male names.
 Alcoholism ran rampant in her clan who all lived within miles of each other.
 Raised on a farm in mid Michigan in the 60s and 70s, hard work was no stranger to her.
 While the rest of her siblings stayed close to home, at 18 she left for the dance world and never returned, forever the outcast who dared to choose a different, better life.
 I was raised in a tight Irish-Catholic clan with 10 siblings, lots of love and laughter, pretty much oblivious to the lifestyles of other families.
-I had my own struggles growing up; we didn’t have much, and I wasn’t popular in school.
-It was a strict upbringing that included church, chores, curfews, but lots of love and laughter.
+But I had my own struggles growing up.
+With six kids in eight years, there wasn’t much individual attention to spare for a needy little girl.
+We didn’t have much, and I wasn’t popular in school.
+It was a strict upbringing that included church, chores, curfews, but we knew we were loved.